-In some rare instances, you may find a company needing a welder and willing to provide training, even to someone without prior experience.
-Since welding is a skill-based occupation, some sort of formal education, either through a mentor or a welding program is highly recommended.
+In some rare instances, you may find a company needing a welder who is willing to provide training, even to someone without prior experience.
+Since welding is a skill-based occupation, some sort of formal education, either through a mentor or a welding program is highly recommended (and most often required).

 There are many industries in need of welders, so if you find a job posting that mentions “some experience preferred,” then don’t be shy about applying.
-Many companies know that they will need to provide training, and they are prepared for that.
-If you have the right personality for the job, then it’s worth it to the company to get you trained and working as a welder.
+Many companies are prepared to provide training if necessary.

 How Old is Too Old to Start a Welding Career?

-Welding can be physically demanding.
-It’s not a matter of your age; it’s dependent on whether you can handle the physical demands of the job in a safe manner.
-You'll stand for long periods of time, as well as remaining hunched over a project, or needing to remain in an awkward position for an extended amount of time.
+The ability to weld is not a matter of your age; it’s dependent on whether you can handle the physical demands of the job in a safe manner.
+You'll stand for long periods of time, you many find yourself hunched over a project, or needing to remain in an awkward position for an extended amount of time.
 To be a good welder, you’ll need to have good hand-eye coordination and manual dexterity.

 The average age of welders in the United States is 55, with less than 20 percent under 35 years old.
-Starting a welding career at the age of 30 will let you enter into a profession of people in your age group!
+Starting a welding career at the age of 30 may actually let you enter a profession with people in your age group!
 There will be many in the same boat as you.